-VICE: Are you doing this because drunk people are funny?
+VICE: Hey pal, let's start with why?
+Are you doing this because drunk people are funny?

 As in, passing out in public is legal?

 That's right.
-I think it's because for salarymen, they work super long hours and their release is to drink.
+I think it's because for salarymen they work super long hours and their release is to drink.
 Also the last train is at midnight.
-So if people miss the last train, and they can't keep drinking, they fall asleep.
+So if people miss the last train and they can't keep drinking, they fall asleep.
 So it's totally kosher to fall asleep in a club or a bar or a restaurant.
 If you look around, you'll see it all the time.
-You walk past a MOS Burger or something, and fifty percent of the people in there are asleep.
+You walk past a MOS Burger or something and 50 percent of the people in there are asleep.
 Nobody tells you to move on or get out.
 People here work so much that they just get a little wink of sleep anywhere they can.
 Maybe that's why so many people sleep on the train.
-I've seen dudes with their hands in the train hooks, and they're just sleeping, standing up, swaying with the train.
-They're not drunk; they're just getting a rest in.
+I've seen dudes with their hands in the train hooks and they're just sleeping, standing up, swaying with the train.
+They're not drunk, they're just getting a rest in.
 I think they say that Japanese salarymen only sleep four or five hours a night.
 It's just a busy culture.

 But most of the people on your Instagram are drunk right?

-Yeah, I'd say more of them are drunk than anything else.
-I don't put up homeless people or anything like that.
-They've got to be salarymen or partygoers.
+Yeah I'd say more of them are drunk than anything else.
+I don't put up homeless people or anything like that, they've got be salarymen or partygoers.
 But you see the businessmen in these all-you-can-drink places, and there's no doubt you'll see someone passed out.
-There was this one spot that was all-you-can-drink, and I just preyed on the place because I knew there'd be someone vomiting on himself or passed out every night.
-I don't know what I'm going to do with them all.
-I'm just sort of data-basing it.
+There was this one spot that was all-you-can-drink and I just preyed on the place because I knew there'd be someone vomiting on themselves or passed out every night.
+I don't know what I'm going to do with them all, I'm just sort of data-basing it.

 Do other people contribute to your Instagram?

 Yeah, people send me photos.
-And for me to be out capturing these things, I have to be out partying as well, and that's not ideal, you know?
-But actually, last week, some famous Japanese dude tweeted about it, and it went viral.
-It's gained like eight hundred followers in the last day.
+And for me to be out capturing these things, I have to be out partying as well, and that's not ideal you know?
+But actually last week some famous Japanese dude tweeted about it and it went viral.
+It's gained like 800 followers in the last day.